-Each unit consisted of (i) one share of the Company's common stock or non-voting series A convertible preferred stock, or the Series A Preferred Stock, which are convertible into one-thousand shares of common stock, (ii) one warrant to purchase 0.4 shares of common stock at an exercise price of \$2.00 per share and (iii) one warrant to purchase 0.2 shares of common stock at an exercise price of \$3.00 per share.
-The warrants will be exercisable for a period offive years from the date of issuance.
-Each share of Series A Preferred Stock was issued at a price of \$2.015 per share, and is convertible into 1,000 shares of common stock, provided the holder and/or its affiliates do not own greater than 9.99% of the total number of Pieris common stock then outstanding.
-The Series A Preferred Stock has a par value of \$0.001 per share, has no registration or voting rights, and holders are entitled to receive dividends on a pari passu basis with the Company's common stock.
+Each unit consisted of (i) one share of the Company's common stock or non-voting series A convertible preferred stock, or the Series A Preferred Stock, which are convertible into one-thousand shares of common stock, (ii) one warrant to purchase 0.4 shares of common stock at an exercise price of \$.00 per share and (iii) one warrant to purchase 0.2 shares of common stock at an exercise price of \$.00 per share and (iii) one warrant to purchase 0.4 shares of common stock at an exercise price of \$.00 per share and (iii) one warrant to purchase 0.2 shares of common stock at an exercise price of \$.015 per share, and is convertible into 1,000 shares of common stock, provided the holder and/or its affiliates do not own greater than 9.99% of the total number of Pieris common stock then outstanding.
+The Series A Preferred Stock has a par value of \$.001 per share, has no registration or voting rights, and holders are entitled to receive dividends on a pari passu basis with the Company's common stock.
 In connection with the 2016 PIPE, the Company issued 3,225,804 shares of common stock and 4,963 shares of Series A Preferred Stock to the 2016 PIPE investors.